-Within thirty (30) business days after the response period specified in the previous paragraph, the Ethics Commission shall meet in an executive session to determine if there is probable cause that a violation of the Code has occurred.
+Within thirty (30) business days after the response period specified in the previous paragraph, the Ethics Commission shall meet to determine if there is probable cause that a violation of the Code has occurred.
 In so doing, the Ethics Commission shall only consider the information submitted by the complainant and the respondent.

-If the Ethics Commission does not find probable cause of a violation of the Code, it shall so notify in writing both the complainant and the respondent within five (5) business days of its findings and a summary of the reasons and the complaint, and the record of investigation shall remain confidential.
+If the Ethics Commission does not find probable cause of a violation of the Code, it shall so notify both the complainant and the respondent.
+Such notification shall be made in writing within five (5) business days of such determination.
 Upon a finding of no probable cause, the case file will be sealed and all matters pertaining thereto shall remain confidential.